 Regarding the queries formulated by users, it is also necessary to find index terms characterizing these queries.
 Indeed, the query performed by the user specifies, although vaguely, the set of metadata records that he/she wants to discover.
 As well as metadata records have been summarized into a collection of synsets, queries must be also synthesized into a set of WordNet synsets.
 That is to say, in parallel to the indexing of metadata records, every word belonging to the query must be searched into WordNet and then, their possible senses, in the form of synsets, should be processed to obtain a representative collection of synsets.
 The first question here was whether we should also try the disambiguation of queries or not.
 By disambiguation of queries it is meant the election the synset that better represents each query word among its possible synsets found in WordNet.
 In the context of our experiments it was assumed that the queries contained only a few words and not necessarily connected (i.e. with no synsets in common).
 Therefore the final decision was the non-disambiguation of queries.
-Besides, some works like [9] showed that trying to disambiguate the query in addition to the corpus made the results worse, especially in cases where the query was very short.
+Besides, some works like [8] showed that trying to disambiguate the query in addition to the corpus made the results worse, especially in cases where the query was very short.
 Additionally, it must be mentioned that the use of synsets provides an implicit expansion of query words because each synset represents a set of synonyms (the word typed by the user and all its possible synonyms).
-In [10] Voorhees essayed different strategies for query expansion using the different types of associations between WordNet synsets and she concluded that apart from synonyms the use of other types of related terms does not necessarily improves information retrieval.
+In [9] Voorhees essayed different strategies for query expansion using the different types of associations between WordNet synsets and it was concluded that they provided little benefit, at least in the environment (general text retrieval for TREC conference, http://trec.nist.gov/) where the experiments were performed.

-Finally, regarding query weights, a variant from the weighting scheme in [8] is applied to compute the weight of every synset with respect to the query q (see eq.
-4).
-This variant, suggested in [11], gives a minimum weight of 0.5 to the normalized frequency.
-In this case, $freq{i,q}$ is computed as the number of indirect references to the synset t_i .
+Finally, regarding query weights, a variant from the weighting scheme in [7] is applied to compute the weight of every synset with respect to the query q:

-$$w{i,q} = (0.5 + 0.5 \times (freq{i,q}/max{t_l}(freq{l,q}))) \times idf_i$$ (4)
+$$w{i,q} = (0.5 + 0.5 \times (freq{i,q}/max{t_l}(freq{l,q}))) \times idf_i \tag{4}$$